Crossroads MVP

 Dealing Damage

-In some Health Systems, a damage dice is given for the attack is rolled with modifiers.
+In some Health Systems, a damage dice might be given for the attack along with other modifiers.
 However, this MVP Version is designed around the Narrative Health System which uses static damage and is detailed in below.

 — Damage Types